Shahr-e Babak: Climate

+Demographics

+Population

+At the time of the 2006 National Census, the city's population was 43,916 in 10,401 households.
+The following census in 2011 counted 45,256 people in 11,928 households.
+The 2016 census measured the population of the city as 51,620 people in 15,375 households.

+Overview

 Shahr-e Babak is an ancient city in Iran.
-Historians believe this town has been built by Ardeshir Babakan, the most famous Sasanian king near 1,800 years ago.
-Maymand one of the 4 most oldest villages in Iran is 36 km far from Shahrbabak.
+Historians believe this town was built by Ardeshir Babakan, the most famous Sasanian king, nearly 1,800 years ago.
+Meymand, one of the 4 oldest villages in Iran, is 36 km far from Shahr-e Babak.
 Sarcheshmeh and Miedook, the biggest copper mines in Iran, are located around this town.

-Shahr-e-Babak is located in the west part of the Kerman province, Iran.
+Shahr-e Babak is located in the west part of the Kerman province, Iran.
 To its east is Rafsanjan, in its southern limits is Sirjan, and to the north and west has common borders with the province of Yazd.
-Shahr-e-Babak is one of the ancient cities of Iran, and its founder is said to be Babak (the father of Ardeshir Babakan).
+The city is one of the ancient cities of Iran, and its founder is said to be Babak (the father of Ardeshir Babakan).
 Such that ancient geographers have mentioned this city in their records, and others have related its historical past with that of Kerman.

-Shahr-e-Babak was ruled by Nizari Ismailis about 200 years ago.
-Shahr-e-Babak is known as the Land of Copper.
-Shahr-e-Babak has many villages namely, Eshkoor, Barfeh, Hesarooyeh, Sohrab, Estabragh, Riseh, Paghaleh, etc.
+Shahr-e Babak was ruled by Nizari Ismailis about 200 years ago.
+It is known as the "Land of Copper."
+The county has many villages namely, Eshkoor, Barfeh, Hesarooyeh, Sohrab, Estabraq, Riseh, Pah Qaleh, etc.

 Ayyoub's (Job's) Cave is located near Dehaj.